We've been helping Australians for 100 years

 To see if you're covered for towing, read the Policy Disclosure Statement (PDS) on our policy booklets page.

-If another car is involved, it's important to try and get the other driver's details.
+If another vehicle is involved, it's important to try and get the other driver's details.
 If you can, ask for their:

-It's also helpful to take photos of the damage to both cars.
+It's also helpful to take photos of the damage to any vehicles involved.

 How helpful was this answer?